TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## How many spaces are there?

-At the moment, 498.
-It’s an array of 500, but we use 2 of the slots as a kind of controller for the tiny designs.
+For TT01 it was 498, for TT02 we reduced it to 250 to try to fill all the slots.

 ## How big can my design be?

-90 x 120 um.
-This is enough for about 500 digital logic gates, depending on their size.
+We recently increased the size to 150 x 170 um for TT02.
+This is enough for about 1000 digital logic gates, depending on their size.

 Here's a 3D view of the [GDS](https://zerotoasiccourse.com/terminology/gds) of my [7 segment seconds counter](https://wokwi.com/projects/340805072482992722), a small design that increments a counter every second and shows the result on the 7 segment display.